tomas-janicek/luna16/README.md

 ## 🚀 Next Steps

-TBD: Explain this project is still in progress.
-It was prepared for experimenting with different models but right now it only implements most basic "real" model.
+This project is still in progress and was initially prepared for experimenting with different models.
+Currently, it only implements the most basic "real" model.
+Several key components are missing, including:

-- Missing segmentation of CT scans.
+- Segmentation of CT scans.
+The project currently focuses on classification tasks, using cutouts of CT scans.
+However, adding segmentation capabilities to extract nodules from CT scans directly is planned.
-- Missing baseline and other models.
-I would especially like to add Zero Rule Baseline and non neural network models.
-Also, other neural network models with different architectures and convolutions with other techniques.
+- Baseline and other models.
+I would particularly like to add a Zero Rule Baseline and non-neural network models.
+Additionally, incorporating other neural network models with different architectures and convolution techniques is planned.
+- Hyperparameter tuning.
+The project aims to integrate Ray for distributed hyperparameter tuning to optimize model performance.
+- Cloud deployment.
+The project will include tools and scripts for deploying models to cloud platforms for inference and production use.
+- Additional datasets.
+The project will include more datasets for training and validation, covering a wider range of medical imaging tasks and modalities.

 ## Architecture